mj3b/rgds/docs/ai-checks/ind-consistency-scan-0005.md

 This artifact supports **decision quality**, not decision authority.

-If material inconsistencies are identified:
+If material inconsistencies are identified, they must be:
-- they must be resolved, or
+- resolved prior to decision finalization, or
-- explicitly accepted and recorded in the Decision Log
+- explicitly accepted and recorded in the Decision Log (e.g., rationale, risk assessment, or conditions).

-Unreviewed AI outputs are not valid governance inputs.
+Unreviewed or undisclosed AI-generated outputs are **not valid governance inputs**.